Privacy

 Reader privacy should not be diluted by unrelated commercial systems.

-This public site is intentionally separate from clinic-intake style collection, diagnostic questionnaires, or operator-side lead handling.
+The current public site is intentionally separate from clinic-intake style collection, diagnostic questionnaires, and operator-side lead handling.

-The live analytics layer is first-party and narrow: session-scoped event logging for selected public interactions such as hero CTA clicks, article next-read clicks, trust-route clicks, newsletter success, contact-form success, and trust-page views.
+The live analytics layer is narrow: selected public interactions such as hero CTA clicks, article next-read clicks, trust-route clicks, contact-form success, and trust-page views can be routed through GTM into GA4.

-Readers who prefer not to subscribe can continue reading the public archive through the stories page without joining the list.
+Readers do not need a public account or list signup to continue reading the public archive through the stories page.

 Retention and updates